What is Colorado known for?

 Interestingly, Colorado is nicknamed the ‘Centennial State’ because it was founded 100 years after the signing of the Declaration of Independence.
 Denver, Colorado is famous as the birthplace of The Cheeseburger.
 Colorado has an area that is nicknamed The Sweetheart City!

 So if you’re planning a trip to this part of America and want to make the most of your vacation, here are some things that Colorado is known for, that you must definitely not miss:

 1. Rocky Mountain National Park

-Apart from these, there are hiking trails, campgrounds (when you can gaze at the star-filled skies), areas where adventure seekers can climb or do bouldering.
+Apart from these, there are hiking trails, campgrounds (where you can gaze at the star-filled skies), and areas where adventure seekers can climb or do bouldering.
 Or you just take part in activities that are led by rangers.

 3. Colorado Food

 The state of Colorado has its fair share of local, unique dishes.
 While it is known for its breweries, Colorado is also known for some lip-smacking food such as the Colorado Lamb (this features on the menus of most eateries and is considered one of the best meats) and Bison meat.